Update 29 May 2020 - welcoming new donors

 - All areas will be disinfected and cleaned, including door handles, between each donor.

 We would like to thank you for your support at this time and are grateful to everyone who continues to attend their appointments.
+There is absolutely no expectation for your dog to donate, especially in the circumstances.
+Welfare is and always will be our priority.
 We apologise that the session might be different from the experience you are used to but we will continue to do what we can to make it a positive, exciting and rewarding experience for all our dogs, and help keep the service going to help save lives.

 If you have any questions, please call us on 01509 232 222.